Dev Guide

 function: get_lists

 By specifying app as the dataSource type, you can have the form call a function defined in your app to get the list of options available.
-In the example above, the mailchimp app get_lists function is called any time the list should be populated or shown to the user.
-The app now has access to all the other form data, including the user's mailchimp API key.
-The function is responsible for returning a json list of options in the following format:
+In the example above, the Mailchimp app calls the get_lists function any time you need to populate or show the list to the user.
+The app now has access to all the other form data, including the user's Mailchimp API key.
+The function is responsible for returning a JSON list of options in the following format:

 [